 Plugging In: Reading America's Cities for the Arrival of Electric Vehicles is a report from Environment America that examines the role local officials can play in expanding EV adoption.
 It gives specific suggestions for cities on how to implement EV-friendly policies and examines how many charging stations major cities will need to meet projected need.
 To download the report, click here.

-AchiEVe: Transition to EVs Policy Toolkit is a third edition of a collaboration between Plug In America and the Sierra Club.
+AchiEVe: Transition to EVs Policy Toolkit is a fourth edition of a collaboration between Plug In America and the Sierra Club and expanded to include Forth and the Electrification Coalition.
 It provides supportive policies that can help to accelerate the widespread adoption of EVs at the local and state levels.
 A template for each of the identified policies is also linked to the document that can be downloaded and modified to fit the precise needs of a particular state or community.
 To download the report, click here.

 The ABCs of EVs provides a guide to policymakers about effective EV policy to help optimize EV benefits and increase market penetration.
 To download the report, click here.